Tips for Minimizing Your Fall Risk

 - Ensuring no cords or wires are impeding pathways

-- Installing grab bars in the bathroom around the commode and shower/bathtub
+- Installing grab bars in the bathroom around the toilet and shower/bathtub

-In addition, if you live alone, consider getting a life alert button to wear around your neck or keep a phone in your pocket at all times, keep items often used within easy reach, and always wear proper fitting shoes with a rubber sole.
+In addition, if you live alone, consider getting a life alert button to wear around your neck or keep a phone in your pocket at all times.
+Also, keep often-used items within easy reach, and always wear proper fitting shoes with a rubber sole.

 Join the conversation